Skip to Content

 High-resolution 3D scans are captured using structured light and infrared sensing, with real-time refinements made to preserve surface nuances and structural integrity.
 The raw data is reworked to create watertight, workshop-ready meshes.

 For this contempo, the form, shape and proportionality of the original are represented.
 This gives the ultimate connection to the ancient piece.
-Reimagined for today, this piece is a unique variant and the only edition that will be created.
+Reimagined for today, the 4-foot work is 1 of 3 editions that will be created.

 The original marble idol is from the Early Cycladic II period, circa 2500 to 2400 B.C.
 These idols come from the Greek islands that made up the Cyclades.
 Most major museums pride themselves on having at least one great example.